florimondmanca/arel/README.md

 Browser hot reload for Python ASGI web apps.

-_This is a design document.
-This project has no implementation yet._
+_This is project in early alpha, and has not been released yet._

 ## Overview